Witnessing

 We are singing in the night to people who want to sleep.

 Think about this with me for a moment.
-We, as believers, just cannot understand how our beautiful song full of God’s mercy and grace could possible irritate or frustrate anyone.
+We, as believers, just cannot understand how our beautiful song full of God’s mercy and grace could possibly irritate or frustrate anyone.
 Why wouldn’t they want to listen?
 To those of us walking in the light, this doesn’t make sense.
-It’s a wonderful song that we could listen to all day.
+It’s a wonderful song that we could listen to all day (and night!)

 But for those still in the darkness–to those who have not been awakened to God’s marvelous light–this song is threatening to wake them, pulling them out of their sound sleep and their warm, comfortable “bed” of sin.
 They don’t understand the freedom and the glory that comes when they awake to new life in Christ.
 They don’t understand that when you are saved, the darkness loses its appeal.